Skip to main content

 How delivery works

-When sending without a CPR number, the delivery is based on recipient data:
+When sending without a CPR number:

-1. You provide the recipient’s name and address
+• You provide the recipient’s name and address

-2. e-Boks compares the information with registered address data
+• e-Boks compares the information with registered address data

 This ensures that documents are only delivered when the recipient can be identified with sufficient certainty.